Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Conclusion

-We would like to express our gratitude to Zenan Li and Hao Gao for their helpful discussions and feedback during the early stages of this paper.
-We also extend our appreciation to our Baidu colleagues, including Hao Chen, Linyun Liu, PengHao Zhao, and others, for their contributions and insights in the initial research phases.

-Additionally, we acknowledge the generous support from the Baidu AI Cloud Group (ACG).
-We are especially thankful to Dou Shen, the Executive Vice President and Head of ACG, for the great idea and gracious invitation of the first session of Baidu ACG Summer Camp.
-This opportunity has been instrumental in shaping our research and providing valuable experiences.
+\begin{acks} We would like to express our gratitude to Hao Gao, Zenan Li, Linyun Liu, etc for their helpful discussions and feedback during the early stages of this paper.
+Then we acknowledge the generous support from the Baidu AI Cloud Group (ACG), and genuine appreciation to Dou Shen, the Executive Vice President and Head of ACG, for the great idea and gracious invitation to the first session of Baidu ACG Summer Camp.
+This opportunity has been instrumental in shaping our research and providing valuable experiences. \end{acks}